Xinantécatl (Nevado de Toluca)

 The Crater

-Early in the morning, several people are gathered around, taking photos of Xinantecatl, admiring the view, planning their descents to the lakes of the Sun and the Moon.
+08:00 o'clock.
+Several people gathered around, taking photos of Xinantécatl, admiring the view, planning their descent to the lakes of the Sun and the Moon.

-Our plans were (of course) different.
-We descended on the left side of the crater, where after our warm-up, the journey begins, until the highest of the 4 peaks you see from the top-middle to the top-right of the photo above.
+Then, the journey begins, until the highest of the 4 peaks you see from the top-middle to the top-right.

 Crossing the Crater